9 Time Saving LinkedIn Sales Navigator Features

 When you stop and think about this for a minute this kind of insight is very valuable.
 Here’s why, if you receive a short list of 1,000 results or even 100 you can use these filters to prioritise your list.

 I prefer to start with those who use the platform regularly.
 So my first priority will be to focus on those who posted on LinkedIn in the last 30 days.

 4. Suggested Leads

 Each individual lead result would have even more options available.
 One of them is related leads and the other is shared connections.

 Once you click on the related leads option you will be presented with other people who are considered leads within the same company.

 You can, of course, save the ones that you feel are a great fit based on your avatar or ideal client that you have carefully identified.

 The suggested leads option is also available even when you are looking at an individual profile.
-It is normally labelled as recommended leads.
+It is normally labelled as recommended leads or lead recommendations.